UriahShaulMandel/BaldPhone/screenshots/SCREENSHOTS.md

   - Sexual\Violent Content
   - Personal info
   - Mixed languages in same screenshot (e.g. app language in english but contact name is in hebrew)
-  - Any thing you dont want to be seen by others
+  - Any thing you don't want to be seen by others